medavox/MuTime/README.md

 ## Troubleshooting/Exception handling:

-When you execute the MuTime initialization, you are very highly likely to get an `InvalidNtpServerResponseException` because of root delay violation or root dispersion violation the first time.
+When you execute the MuTime initialization, you are very likely to get an `InvalidNtpServerResponseException` because of root delay violation or root dispersion violation the first time.
 This is an expected occurrence as per the [NTP Spec](https://tools.ietf.org/html/rfc5905) and needs to be handled.

 ### Why does this happen?